-Leadership and Funding for Justice in FloridaOur Leadership Organizations We Help Fund Our Team (Staff) Donate Now
+Leadership and Funding for Justice in FloridaOur Leadership Grant Programs Our Staff Donate Now

 Today in Florida, thousands of low-income individuals and families are trying to deal with difficult legal problems alone.
 For them, access to justice often is elusive, or worse, unattainable.
 The problems faced by the poor are very real.
 Those who the Foundation help include: